Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/developer_tools.rst

 Enabling agent logs
 """"""""""""""""""""

-To enable outputting of system logs
+To enable output of system logs

 .. code-block::